isstac/kelinci/README.md

 Interface to run AFL on Java programs.

 Kelinci means rabbit in Indonesian (the language spoken on Java).

+This README assumes that AFL has been previously installed.
+For information on how to install and use AFL, please see <http://lcamtuf.coredump.cx/afl/>.
+Kelinci has been tested successfully with AFL versions 2.44 and newer.
+The README explains how to use the tool.
+For technical background, please see the CCS'17 paper in the 'docs' directory.

 ### Set up ###